francis-oro/practice/README.md

 # practice
-General practice with HTML, CSS, and JavaScript
+General practice with git, HTML, CSS, and JavaScript